 During the lectures we focused on chess expertice and medical expertice.
 Expertise depends striclty on experience and with prolunged practice we can become experts.
 Chess expertise it useful to study because it has a strict ranking system that is able to distinguish who is actually an expert.
 Chess board experience leads also to a better mathematical experience.
 The first theory suggests that expertise create more templates (which are abstract representations of the chessboard) than non expert chess players, but later it has been found that the number of templates is on average the same, the difference is that templates of experts are bigger and more detailed.
 Chess experts are also better at rememebring the location of chess pieces if the chessboard is shown for few milliseconds.

 Medical expertice can be studied throught the use of eye tracking and by studying where the medical is looking at.
 If is asked to a medical expert to look at different images on radiografy of patients and detect the presence of tumors it has been shown that there are three possible conditions of why an expert do not detect a tumor.
-The first one is based of the fact tha the doctors never looked at that position is callled, while the second one is when the eye tracker show that the medical expert looked at that position but did not detect the tumor while the last is when you are undecide if there is a tumor or not but in the end you say that there is no tumor.
+The first one is based of the fact tha the doctors never looked at that position is the detective error, while the second one is when the eye tracker show that the medical expert looked at that position but did not detect the tumor (recognition error) while the last is when you are undecide if there is a tumor or not but in the end you say that there is no tumor (judmental error).

 Medical expert different from non expert also how where they look and for how long.
-Medical expert go directyl on location where the tumor should be without taking into account the non important position.
-Non medical expert instead start by coding the entire image and remove step-by-step the non influential elements.
+Medical expert go directyl on location where the tumor should be without taking into account the non important position (detect-then-search) loo stright right away where the stimulus is.
+Non medical expert instead start by coding the entire image and remove step-by-step the non influential elements (search-then-detect).
+Not expert perform better with verbal description, while non expert perform better without verbal description.

 Chess experts and medical expert share that to become expert they need a lot of practice.
 But medical expertise is more visual while chess expertice is instead more abstract.